MyEtherWallet/MyEtherWallet/changelog/devop-3888.md

-* added debounce to currency setting
+* added catch for edge case for v-select